AbhiBhavsar/Machine_Learning_Python/README.md

 I've used `conda` for python and all other package management.
 We can use the `environments.yml` with conda to init the project with all dependencies.

+## About PyTorch projects:
+This contains the pytorch workflow, Transfer Learning, and End-to-End ML model deployment code using HuggingFace's Gradio demo to host the app.